ImperialCollegeLondon/sap-EE2-SS-LAB/README.md

 ## Objectives
 1. Derive equations for the 3 types of Discrete Fourier Transforms.
-2. Generate sinusoidal signals in MATLAB as vectors and investigate the effects of DFT and Windowing.
+2. Generate sinusoidal signals in Python as vectors and investigate the effects of DFT and Windowing.
 You will then use these techniques to investigate an unknown signal (provided).
 3. Filter noise from the unknown signal by removing unwanted frequencies in the frequency domain.
 4. Investigate the effects of passing Pulse and Impulse signals through a digital filter.
 5. Investigate simple digital filter and their responses (FIR and IIR).